WisconsinRobotics/WRoverPlayground/README.md

 2. Set up SSH keys on Windows and in WSL
 3. Clone the repository inside WSL
 4. Open the repository with VSCode
-5. Launch Docker
+5. Launch Docker Desktop
-6. Reopen the folder in container
+6. In VSCode's command palette (F1), run `Dev Containers: Open Folder in Container`

 #### Troubleshooting: